 If you are a man that engages in locker-room talk and thinks it’s okay, here are some questions I’d ask you to consider: If you heard someone talking about your wife, daughter, mother, or sister the way that you talk about women, any woman, would it be okay?
 Would it be okay if someone groped your wife?
 Your daughter?
 Would it be okay if you heard she couldn’t get promoted unless she gave her boss oral sex?
 Would you be okay with that?
 If not (which I hope is the case), then it’s not okay for you to do it either.

-And women, please start being more honest with the men in your lives.
-If something crosses a line, tell them.
 Although we think they should know how it feels for us, they don’t know and they aren’t mind-readers.
 If they hear you and keep crossing the line, you have a choice to make.
 You need to feel safe and valued in your relationship with them if you want to stay in it.
-Being resentful, silent, and simply brushing it off as “boy-behavior” will lead to your re-victimization and essentially a poor relationship with them.

 Maybe he will be grateful for the awareness and for your honesty.
 Maybe it will make a difference.
 Maybe talking about it will empower you, even if you’re scared.
 For me, these conversations have helped me to take back the power that I thought had vanished, and have given me back my voice, when for a long time that voice was silent, afraid and ashamed.